 As such, if you’re planning to get married any time soon, then it would be wise to do it first before committing to home-buying loans.

-It’s worth noting that your mortgage application is barely affected by the fact that you’re married.
+It’s worth noting that mortgage or your owner occupied home loan application is barely affected by the fact that you’re married.
 The main things considered during loan approval include one’s income and credit history.
 As an individual, there’s no shortcut when it comes to such factors.
 Your credit history needs to be convincing enough for the lender to finance your project.

 However, when you apply as a married couple, you’ll have a better chance of success because both your credit scores are taken into account.
 For instance, if your partner has an excellent history while yours is tainted, then the partner’s credit score will be considered.